This blog answers the most frequently asked questions about investing in gold in Australia.

 Our allocation to gold across all portfolios is just under 15% after we increased it from 12.3% in February 2021.
 This also follows the increase to Gold in 2017 to 12.3% from 10%.

-We believe this is the right percentage in the current environment to complement the growth and defensive characteristics of the other assets.
+We believe this is the optimal allocation to gold in the current environment, to complement the growth and defensive characteristics of the other assets.

 Why do you invest in unhedged gold rather than a US Dollar (USD) gold ETF?